jakobreinhardt/portfolio_assistant/README.md

 - trials.py : Is a file of testcode that you do not need to bother with.

-- Yahoo Ticker Symbols - September 2017.xlsx : is a file that summarizes Ticker symbols of common stocks.

 - portfolio.csv: includes some stock names.
 -------------